The 15th annual Black Policy Conference was centered around the theme of “Affirming Blackness: Protest, Passion, & Policy”.

-The 14th annual conference explores how prominent figures in the Black community are expanding and elevating the Black narrative to include the various facets of Black identity and better understand how it can be used to influence the creation of policies that lead to better outcomes for our community.
-Panel and workshop topics will include political diversity, addressing the racial wealth gap, housing equity, innovation in healthcare policy, careers in defense and diplomacy, algorithmic justice, and more.
+The 14th annual conference explored how prominent figures in the Black community are expanding and elevating the Black narrative to include the various facets of Black identity and better understand how it can be used to influence the creation of policies that lead to better outcomes for our community.
+Panel and workshop topics included political diversity, the racial wealth gap, housing equity, innovation in healthcare policy, careers in defense and diplomacy, algorithmic justice, and more.

 The Black Policy Conference serves as a leading policy-driven forum that brings together the world’s leading minds and practitioners to find sustainable solutions to issues affecting Black communities.
 By creating a dialogue between participants and policy-makers, students and scholars, practitioners and professionals, the conference seeks to evaluate existing issues and inspire agents of change and progress.

 Keynotes: Congressman Cedric Richmond; Professor Khalil Gibran Muhammad; Donna Brazile; Revered Cornell Brooks

 This year’s conference entitled, “Why We Can’t Wait: Mobilize, Inspire, Act!” seeks to motivate attendees to resist discrimination and demand justice.
 In 1963, Martin Luther King, Jr. wrote “Why We Can’t Wait” to outline racial segregation in the United States.
 King said, “Just as lightning makes no sound until it strikes, the Negro Revolution generated quietly.
 But when it struck, the revealing flash of its power and the impact of its sincerity and fervor displayed a force of a frightening intensity.
 Three hundred years of humiliation, abuse, and deprivation cannot be expected to find voice in a whisper. . .
 There comes a time when the cup of endurance runs over, and men are no longer willing to be plunged into the abyss of despair.”